owhonda-moses/iot-sensor-anomaly-mlops/README.md

 1. The live prediction service logs all incoming requests to a `prediction_logs/` folder in the GCS bucket.
 2. A separate Prefect flow, `src/iot_anomaly/monitoring.py`, can be deployed and scheduled to run daily.
-3. This flow calculates the [Kolmogorov-Smirnov](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) statistic for key features to detect data drift and logs the results back to a dedicated "model_monitoring" experiment in MLflow.
+3. This flow calculates the [Kolmogorov-Smirnov](https://en.wikipedia.org/wiki/Kolmogorov%E2%80%93Smirnov_test) statistic for key features to detect drift and logs the results back to a dedicated "model_monitoring" experiment in MLflow.

 ## Future Work